jchwenger/recursus.co/_posts/2018-08-27-squares-pop-up-ii.md

 ---
 layout: post
-title: Squares Pop-up 2
+title: Squares Pop-up II
 date: 2018-08-27 17:10:47
-permalink: /squares-pop-up-2/
+permalink: /squares-pop-up-ii/
 ---

 More 3-squares generated for the pop-up exhibition in May, but not exhibited.